 Help you understand numeric values by providing a visual approach

 I’m very data and number-oriented when it comes to marketing and doing campaigns and analytics.

-Because I can see data from Google Analytics in numbers and dashboards, then open my heatmap and start visualizing my users’ journey using different types of heatmaps.
+Because I can see data from Analytics in numbers and dashboards, I open my heatmap and start visualizing my users’ journey using different heatmaps.

 I use a combination of heatmaps, click maps to know which CTAs did better, scroll maps to see if they were engaged enough with my content to scroll, and movement maps to see their navigation path.

 Benefits are endless when we talk about heatmaps.